Rouble extends recovery gains, stocks up on 5th trading day

 Russian stocks have moved sharply and sometimes erratically in the past few days, after the central bank allowed the market to end a nearly month-long pause.

-Trading volumes are far lower than normal and non-residents are barred from selling stocks and OFZ rouble bonds until April 1.
+Trading hours on the stock market are shorter than in the past and trading volumes are far lower than normal, and non-residents are barred from selling stocks and OFZ rouble bonds until April 1.

-London-listed internet firm VK, one of a few companies to have flagged issues with servicing debt, saw its Moscow depositary receipts rallying 27% on Wednesday VKCODR.MM after a 72.3% leap the day before.
+London-listed internet firm VK, one of a few companies to have flagged issues with servicing debt, saw its Moscow depositary receipts rallying 27% at some point on Wednesday VKCODR.MM after a 72.3% leap the day before.
+They ended the day 9.7% higher.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.